dvidelabs/flatcc/README.md

 a flag in `config.h` The generated source supports both bottom-up and top-down construction mixed freely.

-Supported FlatBuffer features are code generation for building, verifying, and reading FlatBuffers, incl. basic support for reflection via reading and writing binary (.bfbs) files but no support for mutations.
-There is also code generation for JSON printing and parsing FlatBuffers.

 The JSON format is compatible with Googles `flatc` tool.
 The `flatc` tool converts JSON from the command line using a schema and a buffer as input. `flatcc` generates schema speicific code to read and write JSON